-A dramatic example of the convicting work of the Holy Spirit is seen as Peter preaches on the Day of Pentecost: "when the people heard this, they were cut to the heart and said to Peter and the other apostles: 'Men and brethren, what shall we do?'"
-(Acts 2:37) The word "cut" [to the heart] used of the Spirit in Acts 2:37 is the same word used to describe the soldier piercing the body of Jesus on the cross.
-11 "Peter's Pentecost speech not only interprets what has happened, it causes something to happen."
-12
+An important example of the convicting work of the Holy Spirit is seen as Peter preaches on the Day of Pentecost.
+Acts 2:37 states that "when the people heard this, they were cut to the heart and said to Peter and the other apostles ... 'what shall we do?'"-their hearts pierced by "the sword of the Spirit which is the Word of God."
+The word "pierced" used of the Spirit in Acts 2:37 is the strong word used to describe the soldier piercing the body of Jesus on the cross.
+"Peter's Pentecost sermon not only